Bulkhead soundproofing removal on Austin Mini

 Op 05

-Finish removing the insulation.
+Finish removing the soundproofing.

 Op 06